-3. Religion and material culture
+4. Religion and material culture

-3.1 Adat: the role of religion
+4.1 Adat: the role of religion

 Archaeology and linguistics both suggest a common pattern of punctuated equilibrium, pauses followed by explosive dispersals.
 This occurs on a large scale at least three times during the Austronesian expansion, at intervals of approximately a thousand years.
-There is no doubt this could not have occurred without the facilitating element of maritime technology.
-Although we know that the Austronesians must have had both good boats and navigational skills from the first occasion when these are demonstrated this does not provide the motivating force.
+Although this could not have occurred without the facilitating element of maritime technology, this does not provide the motivating force.
 This cannot be the quest for land, foraging resources or trade goods alone, since many of the areas into which they expanded were at best sparsely settled.
 The additional impulse may lie in the area of religion, the desire to expand and proselytise for a particular world-view.

 This is clearly not a widespread hypothesis to explain the Austronesian expansion, and there may be two reasons why this factor is not much discussed in the literature.
 Archaeologists are at heart secularists and empiricists, more satisfied by materialist models.
 Stone-built monuments they can understand, but immaterial ideologies are far more elusive.
-But most of the world's religions, prior to 500 BC, when Confucianism, Buddhism and Zoroastrianism all began, are associated with a rather sparse material record.
+But most of the world's religions, prior to 500 BC, the era when Confucianism, Buddhism and Zoroastrianism all began, are associated with a rather sparse material record.
 It is generally considered that the expansion of Pama-Nyungan foragers in Australia must have been related to new forms of belief and social organisation (McConvell & Evans 1998) but we base this on synchronic ethnography, not material remains.
 The second is that world religions as we understand them are connected with scriptures, sacred texts which may begin their transmission orally, but which must in due course be written down.
 These form a canon and an organising principle by which we conceptualise religion, essentially along Judaeo-Christian lines.